 Tim Zinnecker has been teaching and writing in the field of commercial law since 1994.
 He joined Campbell’s faculty in Fall 2011 and became Associate Dean for Academic Affairs in Spring 2012.
 Previously he was a tenured professor at South Texas College of Law.
 He has been a visitor at Samford University, Florida State University, the University of Richmond, and the University of Houston.

 Zinnecker is an honors graduate of Brigham Young University’s law school, where he served on the management board of the law review and became a member of the Order of the Coif.
 Following graduation, he served as a judicial clerk for the Honorable Frank X. Gordon (Arizona Supreme Court) and the Honorable Edith H. Jones (U.S. Court of Appeals for the Fifth Circuit).
 He then worked for five years in the financial services department of a large Texas firm, primarily drafting and negotiating syndicated loan transactions.

 Professor Zinnecker is a die-hard St. Louis Cardinals baseball fan.
 He enjoys reading (mostly fiction) and playing the piano (sacred/gospel).
-He and his family live in Holly Springs.
 One of his favorite scripture verses is found in Job 42:2 - “I know that You can do all things, and that no purpose of Yours can be thwarted.”